Vulnerable Republicans face lose-lose situation with Speaker race

 “Time is a luxury we do not have and this will allow us to get back to governing,” Molinaro said in a statement.

-And while not as many Americans will be familiar with Jordan or whoever the eventual speaker is when they hear Democratic attacks, they will be familiar with former President Trump.
+And while not as many Americans will be familiar with Jordan or whomever the eventual speaker is when they hear Democratic attacks, they will be familiar with former President Trump.

 “Every Republican who votes for Jordan for Speaker is simply following Trump’s marching orders — it’s clear Republicans are incapable of governing themselves and instead look to the indicted former president for guidance on everything,” the memo from the DCCC reads.